Neraaz/HTESP/docs/command.rst

       using pymatgen with 'econv_vasp.csv' file

     - process = phono1, to make supercell and submit scf calculations for different displacement.
       To specify the dimensions of the supercell, utilize the "setting.conf" file.
 Without this specification, the code will default to creating a 2 x 2 x 2 supercell.
+Note: Consider starting from primitive cell to create supercell.

     - process = phono2, computing force constant